paulbradyping/DotNetPingIDSDKServer/readme.md

-﻿This .net forms application uses the PingID API
-It uses a PingID properties file from a PingOne Tenant that is being tested.
+﻿This .net forms application uses the PingID API and the PIngID SDK It uses a PingID or SDK properties file from a PingOne Tenant that is being tested.

 Pre- Requisites
 -PingOne Tenant with PingID.